cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 Beware: there is another (old) README.md file at mijnsensors/

 This files describes the actions to take for the separate karaf instance, NOT for the openhab instance.
-Install karaf (instructions somewhere else in this README.md file).

-repo-add camel x.y.z
+Install karaf (instructions somewhere else in this README.md file). (oct 2020 version camel 3.6.0) repo-add camel x.y.z feature:install camel
-feature:install camel
-# cellar distributed karaf support
+# cellar distributed karaf support, not useful (summer 2020)
 repo-add cellar
 feature:install cellar